Call Now

 • Employee benefits (if offered)

-These costs typically add 20%–35% to your base labor cost.
+These costs typically add 20%–35% to your base labor cost (per the U.S. Bureau of Labor Statistics, Employer Costs for Employee Compensation, 2025).
 Solo operators can treat this percentage as a “self-employment burden” to cover taxes, insurance, retirement contributions, and time spent on nonbillable tasks like quoting, scheduling, and equipment maintenance.

 Your profit margin is what’s left after covering labor, overhead, and equipment costs.